google-research/google-research/automl_zero/README.md

 ![GIF for the interpretation of the best evolved algorithm](best_algo.gif)

 Note that the algorithms shown above are already simplified and reordered for better readability.
-Details about more experiments and analyses can be found in the [paper](https://github.com/google-research/google-research/tree/master/automl_zero).
+The raw codes, and the details about more experiments and analyses can be found in the [paper](https://github.com/google-research/google-research/tree/master/automl_zero).

 &nbsp;